 I then repeated this exercise with every pain attack and expanded it from my thumb with increasing success.
 I had begun with a simple mental image that was associated with comfort and triggered relaxation and from now went on with consciously combining my relaxation exercises with my mental images.

-Doing so, I could mastered more intense pain which led to the complete decay of the respective inflammation and later the entire chronic reaction chain.
+Doing so, I could master more intense pain which led to the complete decay of the respective inflammation and later the entire chronic reaction chain.

 I watched how my body would act after my relaxing images and realized: it didn’t hate and therefore endlessly attacked itself but reacted to being mistreated through harmful posture and movement.
 Constructed and connected in the right way They would only work if they were imagined and repeated, clear and distinct.
-Over time I developed a feeling of myself as a whole as an organism with a soul in which everything affects everything.
+And while they unfolded their efficiency I developed a feeling of myself as a whole as an organism with a soul in which everything affects everything.

 With success, my conviction changed from: “I will (someday, somehow) heal RA” into: “I am healing my RA (right now)”.

 From this point in my HeilÜben-exercises on, I directly put my skills to use against pain, inflammation, and chronic course.
 My pain and my new knowledge about where it came from allowed me to detect previously unnoticed tension.

 So over time, I started to know better by my own experience, how and why my body felt how it felt:

 increasing pain – increasing tension,